suffolklibraries/lgc/content/collections/events/horseplay-27-05.md

   [01638 667314](tel:01638667314)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1739887245
+updated_at: 1747234550
 duplicated_from: 9c91ef49-7e70-4614-9074-8daf780d4809
 booking_link: 'https://www.nhrm.co.uk/events/newmarket-young-arts/'
 ---
-Free monthly creative sessions for children and young people
+Come along and join us for our monthly meet up at the Museum!